 Dual enrollment means you are enrolled in high school and a college course at the same time.
 VESSS does not have a formal agreement in place with every school division in the state to provide high school credit as well.
 Therefore, you will need to talk with your guidance counselor to determine if the VESSS online course meets any of your school division’s requirements for a science or elective course.
 We send a letter to your parents and your school providing the course description and syllabus to help you in this endeavor.
 But it is up to you to talk to your counselor, and many schools need this process to start no later than December in order for you to receive high school credit.

 1. You must first apply to the VESSS program using the application link found on this website.

-2. Should you be accepted to the program, you will receive an official invitation via email, text and U.S. mail.
+2. Should you be accepted to the program, you will receive an official invitation via email and a follow-up letter in the U.S. mail.
+Your application will be reviewed within one week of the completed application being received and you will recieve a notification by email.
 The invitation will give you instructions on how to complete the mandatory pre-course requirements which involve logging in to the course website, creating a profile, completing the pre-assessment survey, and signing and returning to us the necessary forms and paperwork.

 No. We receiving funding that provides the entire VESSS experience to you free of cost!
 We even pay for your college credits.
-VESSS provides your housing, food, and transportation at the Academy.
+VESSS provides your housing, food, and transportation during the Academy.